DollyGt/project2_api/README.md

 # Content

 All quotes used in this website were obtained from the moonlight website.
-See [Here](http://moonlight.movie/)
+See [Here](http://moonlight.movie/).

 # Media

-The photos used in this site were obtained from pexels website
+The photos used in this site were obtained from pexels website [here](https://pixels.com/).

-# Acknowledgements

-I received inspiration for this project from